Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 The analysis demonstrates that the LLM failed to identify the correct transformation rule—sorting colors in descending order of their frequency within the original input.

 Our initial experiments utilized the ARC-AGI-1 Dataset.
-However, with the release of the ARC-AGI-2 dataset in March 2024, we transitioned to this updated Benchmark for all subsequent experiments to maintain methodological consistency.
+However, with the release of the ARC-AGI-2 dataset in March 2024, we transitioned to this updated benchmark for all subsequent experiments to maintain methodological consistency.
+All experimental results and performance metrics presented in this paper are based on the ARC-AGI-2 dataset.
 The table below presents current performance benchmarks for various models on the ARC-AGI-2 Dataset @arcprize_leaderboard.